AshFoster/whisky-legends/README.md

 - [YouTube](https://www.youtube.com/)
 - [Code Institute's Full Stack Developer Course](https://codeinstitute.net/)
-  - Course material and walkthrough projects provided some ideas.
+  - Course material and the Boutique Ado walkthrough project provided a lot of great ideas, without which this project would not have been possible.

+### Images and Content

+- [The Whisky Exchange](https://www.thewhiskyexchange.com/) - A special mention for the Whisky Exchange who allowed the use of their images and product descriptions.
+- [Flaviar](https://flaviar.com/) - Provided other layout ideas.